marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 ### Skills Learned

 - How to draw a logical diagram
-- How to setup and configure a basic SOC enviroment
+- How to setup and configure a home lab enviroment
-- *How to attack, detect, and investigate
+- How to attack, detect, and investigate
 - *How to create alerts and dashboards

 ## Labs